RISCfuture/BadBehavior/README.md

 * I use field "Custom Landing 5" to record my night full-stop landings.
 You will have to modify the `LogTenProXDatabase#eachFlight` method and change it to your custom field.
+* I use the first three custom fields on aircraft type to record simulator information.
+See above for details.
 * The script contains a mapping of LogTen Pro category/class IDs to aircraft categories and classes.
 (For example, the Airplane category is ID 502.)
   I only fly airplanes and gliders.
 If you fly other categories of aircraft, you will need to modify the `categories` and `classes` statics on the `CommandLineTool` class.
+* The script contains a mapping of LogTenPro engine types.
+I only fly reciprocating and turbofan aircraft.
+If you fly turbojet aircrft, you will need to expand the `CommandLineTool.engineTypes` static.

 ### Modifications to be made to your logbook